MicrosoftDocs/msteams-docs/msteams-platform/concepts/deploy-and-publish/appsource/prepare/in-app-purchase-flow.md

 # In-app purchases

-In-app purchases provides options for the users to upgrade from free to paid plans from within your app.
-To do so, Microsoft Teams provides APIs that you can use to implement to upgrade from free to paid Teams apps.
-In-app purchase option is applicable only if the app is enabled with a transactable SaaS offer.
+Microsoft Teams provides APIs to implement in-app purchases that allows users to upgrade from free to paid plans within your app.
+The in-app purchase option is applicable only if the app is enabled with a transactable SaaS offer.

-In-app purchases allow users to purchase a new paid subscription and it doesn't enable the users to purchase additional or different licenses with existing paid subscriptions.
-To switch between plans, an existing user subscription must be canceled before a new subscription can be purchased through in-app purchases.
+Users can buy new paid subscriptions through in-app purchases, but they can't purchase additional or different licenses with existing paid subscriptions.
+If users want to switch between plans, existing user subscription must be canceled before purchasing a new one through in-app purchases.

 > [!NOTE]
-> In-app purchases is supported only in [personal app contexts](~/concepts/design/app-structure.md#personal-apps).
+> In-app purchases are supported only in [personal app contexts](~/concepts/design/app-structure.md#personal-apps).

 ## Implement in-app purchases